How well do you know your guitars?

 Peavey

 This multifaceted American company makes seven series of electric guitars and six of bass guitars.
+Of the Peavey HP Special CT:—

-Guitar World magazine said of the Peavey HP Special CT: “A true high-end guitar with one of the world’s most advanced and asymmetrical guitar necks, custom-wound direct-mounted humbuckers and a flawless Floyd-style tremolo.
-I can’t give the HP Special CT a more enthusiastic endorsement.”
+“A true high-end guitar with one of the world’s most advanced and asymmetrical guitar necks, custom-wound direct-mounted humbuckers and a flawless Floyd-style tremolo.
+I can’t give the HP Special CT a more enthusiastic endorsement.” — Guitar World magazine

 Peavey players tend to be within the heavy/metal/gothic/moto rock genre, like All That Remains, Black Tide and Blue Oyster Cult, but also surprisingly John Taylor, Duran Duran, Lynyrd Skynyrd and the Zac Brown Band.